 Established in the 1990s, the Orphan Well Association (OWA) manages the closure of orphaned oil and gas wells, pipelines, and facilities, and the reclamation of associated sites, across Alberta.
-Every year, we issue an orphan levy to energy companies in Alberta in accordance with the Oil and Gas Conservation Act and transfer the funds to the OWA’s operating budget.
+Every year, we issue an orphan fund levy to energy companies in our Licensee Liability Rating (LLR) and Oilfield Waste Liability (OWL) programs and transfer the funds to the OWA’s operating budget.

 The levy is used to pay for project closure costs, including suspension, abandonment, remediation and reclamation, if an energy company cannot meet its obligations to safely and responsible close its energy project.
 The funds help prevent closure costs from being borne by Albertans.

 Our formula for calculating this orphan fund levy is provided in Bulletin 2021-09: 2021/22 Orphan Fund Levy - LLR and OWL Programs.

 What “Orphan” Means

 When an energy company ceases its operations without having properly closed its infrastructure, we will order anyone with a legal or beneficial interest in that infrastructure to close it.
 These companies are known as working interest participants.